Elele-Team/iceberg-site/README.md

 The Iceberg Guild website is a website provided for the guild, to provide an overview on the actual guild's players and the whole hypixel experience integrated into it.
 The panel is custom coded created by [Elele.Team](https://elele.team) Development Team.

+The assets folder is not included in this Git and just the actual pages of the website.